DoctorMcKay/sentry-bot-documentation/src/automod/conditions.md

 This condition passes if the message it's testing contains at least one of the configured substrings.
 You must configure at least one substring to search for.

+#### Custom Emojis and Stickers

+When Sentry is checking message content, it treats custom emojis as if they were literally text with the format `<:emoji_name:emoji_id>` (e.g. `<:sentry:893724781197807616>`).
+Stickers are treated as if they were text with the format `<sticker:sticker_name:sticker_id>` (e.g. `<sticker:Sentry:902382424250519582>`).
+If you want to check if a specific emoji or sticker was sent, then you'll need to use these formats.

+If you simply want to check if an emoji named "test" was sent, then you can enter ":test:" and it will match your rule.

 ### Case Sensitive

 Check this box if you want substring searching to be case-sensitive (i.e. the matched string in the message must match